ReverseEngineeringDE/iSmart-Gateway-Home-Assistant-Add-on/README.md

 ## Installation

-**Note: This Add-on is tagged as experimental.
-Please enable advanced mode your home assistant instance!
+**NOTE: This Add-on is tagged as experimental.
+Please enable advanced mode your home assistant instance!**

 1. Copy the Github-URL
 2. Go to: Settings -> Add-ons -> ADD_ON STORE -> 3-dot-menu -> Repositorys -> Add the Github URL